 Mark “Dut” Riker was appointed to the position of Executive Secretary of the Washington State Building and Construction Trades Council in February 2018.
 Mark has served on CPARB since 2009 representing Construction Trades Labor.
 Previously Mark was a Business Representative for Sheet Metal Workers’ Local 66, studied and graduated a 5 year Sheet Metal Apprenticeship through Local 66, worked for Hermanson Company of Kent, WA for over 11 years as an apprentice, journeyman, Foreman, and Superintendent before being elected to Local Union office by his peers in the sheet metal industry.

-Teresa Berntsen has been reappointed to represent OMWBE to a term effective November 2, 2015 and expires June 30, 2020.
-Teresa is the Director of the Office of Minority Women's Business Enterprises.
+Lisa van der Lugt has been appointed to represent OMWBE to a term effective July 1, 2018 and expires June 30, 2020.
+Lisa is the Director of the Office of Minority Women's Business Enterprises.

 Joaquin Hernandez of Seattle was appointed to represent Private Industry to a term effective September 2015 ending June 30, 2019.
 He is employed as general council for B. E. meyers & Co.
 Inc. He counsels clients in managing the risks inherent in complex laws and regulations affecting domestic and international government contracts.
 Joaquin works with clients in the construction, health, technology, aerospace and maritime industries.
 He has represented clients before various agencies and has worked with policymakers on behalf of clients.